sebastienrousseau/sebastienrousseau.github.io/_posts/2018-02-15-the-making-of-the-express-transaction-credits-platform.md

 At the core of the EXTC platform lies the Ethereum Request for Comment (ERC) 223 standard, an extension of the ERC20 token standard.
 This choice was informed by the desire to enhance security and functionality.
 This platform aims to address these issues by leveraging the Ethereum Request for Comment (ERC) 223 standard and offering a comprehensive framework for the next generation of ERC-223 compliant tokens.

-EXTC leverages the ERC223 standard's capabilities, ensuring compatibility with various smart contracts and APIs within the Ethereum ecosystem.
+EXTC leverages the ERC223 standard’s capabilities, ensuring compatibility with various smart contracts and APIs within the Ethereum ecosystem.
 The Express Transaction Credits token (EXTC) was introduced as a representation of this standard, with a defined set of attributes.

 The idea was to establish a token with robust features: